rudymatela/udge/README.md

 * `yes.c`: example solution in C that yields a full score.
 * `yes-4-6.hs`: example solution in Haskell that yields 4/6.

+If there is only one test set, you are allowed to let `in` and `out` reside plainly without a subdir.

 ### Submissions directory